 Unit 1 covers the planning of a business.
 As all businesses contribute to the economic and social wellbeing of a nation, it is vital to develop conditions under which new business ideas can emerge.
-This Unit looks at taking a “What if …” idea and turning ideas into a reality.
-Students will explore the factors affecting business ideas, the internal and external environments which affect how a business operates and the effect these have on planning a business.
+This Unit looks at taking a “What if …” idea and turning it into a reality.
+You will explore the factors affecting business ideas, the internal and external environments that affect how a business operates and the effect these have on planning a business.

 Who is it for?

 - enjoy developing and implementing your own ideas

 - are thinking about starting your own business in the future

 - are already running your own small business or are working in a business

 - would like to work in business in some capacity in the future